pmwcs/pmwcs/src/theme/README.md

 The Theme module fully embraces using CSS variables for runtime theming.
 This allows for some really powerful usecases like a built in dark mode, custom palettes for your clients, or dynamic configuration for accessibility.

-Support for theming inside of `material-components-web` is not without issue, so RMWC maintains a theme fixes file to correct any anomalies for you.
+Support for theming inside of `material-components-web` is not without issue, so PMWC maintains a theme fixes file to correct any anomalies for you.
 Please make sure you include both!

 **Important** You should include the theme style sheets BEFORE any of your other styles.